nestcx/pywordle/README.md

-# PyWordle
+# Pywordle

-PyWordle is a **simple** framework written in Python that helps you build your own Wordle solving algorithms!
+PyWordle is a simple framework written in Python that helps you build your own Wordle solving algorithms!

 <br>